Feo's Stuff HORROR / THRILLER

 Continued at URCA/KingKong Page.

-Even today, the script is excellent.
-Talky pictures were still new but the facial and physical dramatics of early cinema, taken from actors who started as stage performers in plays and vaudeville, are gone from Kong.
-People talk and act like regular folk, even with the argot of 1930s America.
-We are halfway through the story before the movie becomes a different movie entirely.
-In the first half, its all Ocean adventure.
-In the second, its all Horror and Horror in a big way.
-King Kong is brutal and vicious; its the way he lives.
 Seems every other monster on the island hates Kong and tries to eat his new Bride, which gives you some idea of what became of all of his other brides.
-Kong kills with a gusto and when humans get in the way they likewise are gruesomely killed: screaming in stark terror right to their deaths.
-Kong also takes pleasure in killing: crushing a man's head beneath his foot and twisting it, or smiling as he crushes a human in his teeth.
+Kong kills with a gusto and when humans get in the way they are likewise gruesomely killed.
+Screaming in stark terror right to their deaths, Kong takes pleasure in killing: crushing a man's head beneath his foot and twisting it, or smiling as he crushes a human in his teeth.
 Yet Kong is clearly taken with Ann.
 Perhaps because he's never seen a white person with blonde hair.

 Carl: Yeah, I guess they don't get many blondes around here.